-Group Therapy is seen as essential for effective and successful treatment for all addictive disorders.
-Developing supportive relationships is vital for the addict to build sustaining recovery and break through the emotional paralysis of the destructive power of addictive cycle.
+Individual and Group Therapy is seen as essential for effective and successful treatment for all addictive disorders.
+Sexual Addiction effects men and women.
+Developing a support network is vital for the person to build sustaining recovery and break through the emotional paralysis of the destructive power of addictive cycle.

 Understand the Disease of Sexual Addiction